"A mistake about Creation will necessarily result in a mistake about God." —Saint Thomas Aquinas

 6. Denies individuals and families access to the most important saving wisdom for overcoming personal and relational challenges; and

-7. Blinds us from seeing the true nature of the current
+7. Blinds us from seeing the true nature of the current global integrity crisis.

 Everything must evolve in order to remain viable.
 Three billion years ago, life (bacteria and archaea) thrived in a context of 2% oxygen.
 Today, anything less than 15% oxygen would wipe out all mammals.
 In an ever-emerging, ever-developing Cosmos, conditions that were once healthy and lifegiving can later become dangerous or even deadly—which is, of course, why life must be so adaptive.